Tets420/CuteNosesECommerce/README.md

 ##### Order History:
 Customers can easily access their order history, which will display a list of their past purchases, details including

--picture and price of the purchase
+* picture and price of the purchase
--timestamp of the purchase
+* timestamp of the purchase
--delivery address
+* delivery address
--order status.
+* order status.

 This page will allow users to track their orders conveniently and ensure a transparent shopping experience.